Kurento/kurento/source/dev/testing.rst

 - ``-pl kurento-integration-tests/kurento-test``: Maven option to select a single project for the goal, in this case ``kurento-test``.

-- ``-Dgroups=org.kurento.commons.testing.SystemFunctionalTests``: The Kurento E2E test suite is divided into different `JUnit 4's categories <https://github.com/junit-team/junit4/wiki/categories>`_.
-This option allows to select `IntegrationTests <https://github.com/Kurento/kurento-java/blob/master/kurento-commons/src/main/java/org/kurento/commons/testing/IntegrationTests.java>`_.
+- ``-Dgroups=org.kurento.commons.testing.IntegrationTests``: The Kurento E2E test suite is divided into different `JUnit 4's categories <https://github.com/junit-team/junit4/wiki/categories>`_.
+This option allows to select different types of `IntegrationTests <https://github.com/Kurento/kurento-java/blob/master/kurento-commons/src/main/java/org/kurento/commons/testing/IntegrationTests.java>`_.
+The most used values for this group are:

+   - ``SystemFunctionalTests`` : To run functional tests (as defined in section before).

+   - ``SystemStabilityTests`` : To run stability tests (as defined in section before).

 - ``-Dtest=WebRtcOneLoopbackTest``: Although not mandatory, it is highly recommended to select a test or group of test using the parameter ``-Dtest`` of Maven.
 Using this command we can select a test using the Java class name.
 Moreover, the wildcard ``*`` can be used.
 Kurento tests follow a fixed notation for test naming, and so, this can be used to select a group of tests, as follows: